 Although we have implemented procedures for minimizing the impact of these individual satellite events to the overall performance of our satellite constellation, we also are taking steps to improve our in-orbit sparing to extend the life of the constellation.
 In addition to increasing in-orbit sparing through the reconfiguration of the constellation in 2003, we will further replenish our constellation by launching our eight spare satellites during 2007.
+By adjusting the constellation in advance of our spare satellite launch, we will seek to provide the best service quality for our customers.
 We have executed contracts for post-storage testing of the satellites, re-procurement of new cells for the flight batteries and launch services.
 We plan to construct and launch a replacement satellite constellation prior to the end of the useful life of this constellation, although no procurement commitment has been made at this time.